sandervanbree/braintime/README.md

 **1.1 Loading clock time data**

 `braintime` works with FieldTrip formatted electrophysiological data.
 This can be electroencephalography (EEG), magnetoencephalography (MEG), or intracranial data.
 The starting data is called clock time data—this will be warped.

 **1.2 Loading warping sources data**

 Warping sources are the data structure that containing the to-be-selected warping signal, used to warp clock time data.
 Warping sources may be independent of the clock time data, but can also be obtained from the clock time data.
 For example, the warping sources can be independent component analysis (ICA) components of the data.
 Or, for intracranial data, the warping source may be a set of local field potential channels.
+Please ensure that your warping source data has 0.5s of additional data before the start, and after the end of your time window of interest to enable phase estimation (in step 1.3).

 When clock time data and warping sources are dependent, take note of [circularity considerations](#Circularity-considerations).

 **1.3 Time frequency analysis of warping sources**

-Each warping source contains potential warping signals.  [bt_analyzesources](warpingsource/bt_analyzesources.m).
+Each warping source contains potential warping signals. [bt_analyzesources](warpingsource/bt_analyzesources.m) performs a time frequency analysis on all warping sources, detecting warping signals based on user specified input.
+This input includes the frequency range of interest assumed to clock your cognitive process (e.g., 8 to 12 Hz for attention), the time window of interest (e.g. 0 to 1 second, aligning to your clock time data), and the method to cut the data.

 ## Operation 2: Periodicity analysis